anthonycoffey/property-manager-pro/memory-bank/systemPatterns.md

     2. Frontend calls `createCampaign` Cloud Function.
     3.  `createCampaign` function:
         a.
 Creates `campaigns/{campaignId}` document.
         b.
-Generates and stores an `accessUrl` (e.g., `app.com/join?campaign={campaignId}`).
+Generates and stores an `accessUrl` which is a frontend URL (e.g., `https://your-app-domain.web.app/join-public-campaign?campaign={campaignId}`).
         c.
 Returns `campaignId` and `accessUrl` to frontend.
     4. Frontend displays `accessUrl` and generates/displays a QR code from it.
-    5. User clicks the public link or scans QR code, hitting the `accessUrl`.
+    5. User clicks the public link or scans QR code, hitting the frontend `accessUrl`.
-    6.  `handleCampaignSignUpLink` HTTP function is triggered:
+    6. The `PublicCampaignHandlerPage.tsx` (at `/join-public-campaign`) loads:
         a.
-Validates the campaign.
+It extracts the `campaignId` from the URL.
         b.
-Dynamically creates an `invitations/{invitationId}` document (linked to `campaignId`).
+It calls the `processPublicCampaignLink` callable Cloud Function with the `campaignId`.
         c.
-Redirects user to `AcceptInvitationPage` with the new `invitationId`.
+The `processPublicCampaignLink` function validates the campaign, creates an `invitations/{invitationId}` document (linked to `campaignId`), and returns the new `invitationId`, `campaignId`, and `organizationId`.
+        d.  `PublicCampaignHandlerPage.tsx` receives these details and programmatically navigates the user to `JoinCampaignPage` (e.g., `/join-campaign?invitationId=...&campaignId=...&organizationId=...`).
-    7. Resident signs up. `signUpWithInvitation` function is called.
+    7. Resident signs up via `JoinCampaignPage.tsx`. `signUpWithInvitation` function is called.
     8.  `signUpWithInvitation` processes user creation, updates invitation status, and updates the linked campaign's `totalAccepted` and `status`.
     9. PM/OM/Admin can view campaign status and list in `CampaignsTable`.